timotta/xclimf-spark/README.md

-Spark implementation of the Extended Collaborative Less-isMore Filtering based in the [python xCLiMF implementation](https://github.com/timotta/xclimf). xCLiMF is matrix factorization algorithm to optimize recommendation ranked lists.
+Spark implementation of the Extended Collaborative Less-isMore Filtering based in the [python xCLiMF implementation](https://github.com/timotta/xclimf). xCLiMF is a matrix factorization algorithm to optimize recommendation ranked lists.

 ## Using